Applications for Masters courses are submitted online and you will be able to track your application at each stage of the process.

 - School of Sociology and Social Policy

-If you have a scholarship deadline, please notify your academic school using the My Enquiries section of our online application portal and they will try to make a decision in time.
+If you have a scholarship deadline, please notify your academic school using the My Enquiries section of our online application portal and they will try to make a decision in time, where possible.

 Step 4 – we let you know our decision

-Occasionally the school may think that it is more appropriate to offer you a place on a different Masters course.
-In this case we would notify you of a change of course offer and you would be able to see the details by logging in to your applicant portal.
+Occasionally, the academic school may think that it is more appropriate to offer you a place on a different Masters course.
+In this case, we would notify you of a change of course offer and you would be able to see the details by logging in to your applicant portal.

-For most courses, there is no deadline to accept an offer or to meet any offer conditions.
+For most courses, there is no deadline to accept an offer, to meet any offer conditions or, for international students, to pay the tuition fee deposit or provide appropriate exemption evidence after accepting an unconditional offer.
 We just ask that you ensure you leave yourself enough time to complete the admissions process and prepare to start your course.
 However, deadlines may be in place for courses in the following academic schools: